The Department of Atmospheric Sciences offers a Bachelor of Science degree in three concentrations that

 learn the basics of weather analysis and forecasting and how to communicate meteorological

 information to the public.
+The broadcast meteorology concentration provides students with the skills necessary to become broadcast meteorologists immediately following graduation.
 Students are encouraged to focus their career objectives through

 enrollment in cooperative education and internship courses.

 Our faculty members emphasize a quality undergraduate education with close student–faculty interaction.
-Undergraduates have the opportunity to work with faculty specializing in tropical meteorology, severe weather, mesoscale and synoptic weather unique to Western North Carolina, and atmospheric modeling.
+Undergraduates have the opportunity to work with faculty specializing in tropical meteorology, mesoscale and synoptic weather unique to Western North Carolina, atmospheric modeling, climatology, and tornadoes.